 The Board of Directors decides on the remuneration of the CEO.
 The terms and conditions of employment of the CEO are approved by the Board and specified in writing.

-The service terms and conditions of the current CEO, Arve Jensen, comprise of an annual salary (including holiday pay, and car and phone benefits) of NOK 1,950,000 (approx. EUR 196 thousand) and a performance-based bonus decided by the Board.
-The CEO will have same pension and personnel insurance as the other Company employees in Norway.
+The service terms and conditions of the current CEO, Arve Jensen, comprise of an annual salary (including holiday pay, and car and phone benefits) of NOK 2,050,000 (approx. EUR 203 thousand) and a performance-based bonus decided by the Board.
+The CEO will have same pension and personnel insurance as the other company employees in Norway.
 The contract does not specify the CEO’s retirement age.
 The contract may be terminated by either party by giving six (6) months’ notice.
 The contract does not include any additional severance payment to the CEO in case the company decide to terminate the employment contract.

 The CEO’s bonus is based on the company’s or its individual units’ performance and profitability or on the successful completion of organizational measures.
 These objectives are specified annually.
 The STI part of the plan is paid in cash and the objectives are defined annually.
-The LTI part is a fully equity settled share-based payment transaction and the objectives are defined annually.
+The LTI part is a fully equity settled share-based payment transaction or can be paid in cash subject to Board decision and the objectives are defined annually.

 Remuneration of the Group Executive Team

-The Group Executive Team’s remuneration consists of total salary (including salary in money and typical fringe benefits such as car and phone) as well as long- and short-term incentives as decided by the Board of Directors.
+The Group Executive Team’s remuneration consists of total salary or fee (including salary or fee in money and typical fringe benefits such as car and phone) as well as long- and short-term incentives as decided by the Board of Directors.
 Short-term incentives include a yearly performance-based bonus decided by the Board.
-Long-term incentives include option plans, for which all members of the Group Executive Team are eligible, as well as yearly performance-based share-based incentive plans.
-The Board decides on long term incentive plans.
+Long-term incentives include yearly performance-based share-based incentive plans, for which all members of the Group Executive Team are eligible except for CFO.
+Board decides on long term incentive plans.
 The Group has not taken out any additional pension insurance for the members of the Group Executive Team.

-In 2020, the total salaries, fees and benefits of the Group Executive Team members, not including the CEO Arve Jensen, were EUR 435,216.
-The amount includes short-term performance bonuses of EUR 74,472.
+In 2022, the total salaries, fees and benefits of the Group Executive Team members, not including the CEO Arve Jensen, were EUR 491 thousand.
+The amount includes short-term performance bonuses of EUR 117 thousand.

 According to the Articles of Association, Dovre Group has one Auditor who shall be an audit firm.
 The term of the auditors expires at the end of the first Annual General Meeting following their selection.
 The Board’s proposal for the auditor is disclosed in the notice of the General Meeting.

 The primary purpose of an audit is to verify that the financial statements give accurate and adequate information concerning the Group’s result and financial position for the financial period.
 In addition, the auditors report to the Board of Directors on the ongoing auditing of administration and operations.
-The Annual General Meeting held on March 27, 2019 elected the Authorized Public Accountant entity BDO Ltd as the Company’s auditor, with Authorized Public Accountant Ari Lehto as the principal auditor.
+The Annual General Meeting held on March 30, 2023 elected the Authorized Public Accountant entity BDO Ltd as the Company’s auditor, with Authorized Public Accountant Henrik Juth as the principal auditor.

 In accordance with current legislation, persons discharging managerial responsibilities in Dovre Group as well as their closely associated persons are obliged to notify the company and the FSA of every transaction in the company’s financial instruments.
 The notification obligation applies to all transactions once a total amount of EUR 5,000 has been reached within a calendar year.
 Dovre Group will disclose all such transaction notifications as stock exchange bulletins within three (3) business days of the date of transaction.
 The stock exchange bulletins are kept available on the company website for at least five (5) years and can be found in the Material archive under Releases and events as well as in the table below under “Transactions”.
 The aggregated holding figures presented below include also changes that do not exceed the threshold of EUR 5,000.

-Persons discharging managerial responsibilities in the company may not trade in any of the company’s financial instruments during a closed period of 30 calendar days before the announcement of the company’s half year financial report, annual financial statements, and Q1 and Q3 trading statements.
-The trading restriction applies also to the company’s employees participating in the preparation, drawing up, and disclosure of the company’s financial reports.
+Persons discharging managerial responsibilities in the Company may not trade in any financial instruments in the Company during a closed period of 30 calendar days before the announcement of the Company’s Half-Year Financial Report, Annual Financial Statements, or Q1 and Q3 Trading Statements.
+In addition to persons discharging managerial responsibilities in the Company, the trading restriction applies to the Company’s employees participating in the preparation, drawing-up, and disclosure of the Company’s financial reports.